Celebrate Black History Month

 As an academic, Sarah has taught at McMaster University and acted as a postdoctoral fellow at The University of Ottawa.
 Her research concerns representations of race and gender in popular media culture, youth culture and postcolonialism.
 She has edited special issues in academic journals such Safundi, Popular Music and Society, and Atlantis: Critical Studies in Gender, Culture and Social Justice.
 She’s also written freelance pieces for The Conversation, Quill & Quire and Zora Magazine.

-Home to More Historically All-Black Towns than Any Other U.S. State — their legacy remains an important part of the African American struggle for freedom, independence, and prosperity.
+Oklahoma is home to more historically all-black towns than any other U.S. state.
+The legacy of these towns remains an important part of the African American struggle for freedom, independence, and prosperity.
 Join us for a conversation of these historic towns as celebrated through the quilting of Beverly Kirk.

 Jasmine Jones is a local artist and maker from Midwest City.
 The majority of her work focuses on thoughtfulness, interaction, and nature.
 Come watch her demonstrate her creativity through her newest piece in progress.